Dirac equation

 In particle physics, the Dirac equation is a relativistic wave equation derived by British physicist Paul Dirac in 1928.
 In its free form, or including electromagnetic interactions, it describes all spin-1/2 massive particles, called "Dirac particles", such as electrons and quarks for which parity is a symmetry.
 It is consistent with both the principles of quantum mechanics and the theory of special relativity, and was the first theory to fully account for special relativity in the context of quantum mechanics.
 The equation is validated by its rigorous accounting of the observed fine structure of the hydrogen spectrum and has become vital in the building of the Standard Model.

 The equation also implied the existence of a new form of matter, antimatter, previously unsuspected and unobserved.

 The existence of antimatter was experimentally confirmed several years later.
 It also provided a theoretical justification for the introduction of several component wave functions in Pauli's phenomenological theory of spin.
-The wave functions in the Dirac theory are vectors of four complex numbers (known as bispinors), two of which resemble the Pauli wavefunction in the non-relativistic limit, in contrast to the Schrödinger equation, which described wave functions of only one complex value.
+The wave functions in the Dirac theory are vectors of four complex numbers (known as Dirac spinors), two of which resemble the Pauli wavefunction in the non-relativistic limit, in contrast to the Schrödinger equation, which described wave functions of only one complex value.
 Moreover, in the limit of zero mass, the Dirac equation reduces to the Weyl equation.
 In the context of quantum field theory, the Dirac equation is reinterpreted to describe quantum fields corresponding to spin-1/2 particles.

 Dirac did not fully appreciate the importance of his results; however, the entailed explanation of spin as a consequence of the union of quantum mechanics and relativity—and the eventual discovery of the positron—represents one of the great triumphs of theoretical physics.
-This accomplishment has been described as fully on par with the works of Newton, Maxwell, and Einstein before him.
-The equation has been deemed by some physicists to be the "real seed of modern physics".
-The equation has also been described as the "centerpiece of relativistic quantum mechanics", with it also stated that "the equation is perhaps the most important one in all of quantum mechanics".
+This accomplishment has been described as fully on par with the works of Isaac Newton, James Clerk Maxwell, and Albert Einstein before him.
+The equation has been deemed by some physicists to be "the real seed of modern physics".
+The Dirac equation has been described as the "centerpiece of relativistic quantum mechanics", and as "perhaps the most important [equation] in all of quantum mechanics".